Pie Challenge, one of our beloved cook-off gettogethers! See the big winners, then check out pie recipes that are perfect to make for Pi Day!

 Marbled Pumpkin Tart from Lisa: this torte has a beautiful shortbread crust and is filled with sweet and smooth pumpkin cheesecake filling.

-Philadelphia Style Vanilla Ice Cream: creamy and very vanilla, this ice cream was a perfect companion to our sweet pies.
+Philadelphia Style Vanilla Ice Cream: creamy and very vanilla, this ice cream made from David Lebovitz's recipe was a perfect companion to our sweet pies.

 And the winners are:

 Best Savory Pie: Spaghetti Pie from Kari

 Best Overall Pie: Marble Pumpkin Tart from Lisa